conference-ictac2023/webpage/index.md

  -->
 ### News: Check the program for the ICTAC 2023 main conference!

 We have 22 accepted papers at ICTAC 2023, which will be presented during the main conference.
-Check the [program](https://easychair.org/smart-program/ICTAC2023/){:target="_blank"}!
+Check the ICTAC 2023 [full program](https://ictac2023.compsust.utec.edu.pe/program_ICTAC/) and the [main conference program](https://easychair.org/smart-program/ICTAC2023/){:target="_blank"}!

 ### News: Check the invited speakers, lecturers and tutorials at ICTAC 2023!